Life as a textile artist. An interview with Nikki Parmenter

 My house is modest in size and the two pieces will need to be a laid out on the floor for several hours while I attach all the elements together.
 The reason that the work remains unfinished is because my 10 month old puppy has a penchant for stealing my artwork and running off with it!

-The final “in progress” work is a sculpture based on tulipieres, which originated in Europe in the 17th century.
+I have recently completed a sculpture based on tulipieres, which originated in Europe in the 17th century.
 These tall blue and white vases had cylindrical openings where exotic flowers could be displayed.
 My “Flower Power Tower” was made for an exhibition “Floralia,” which was shown at Gawthorpe Hall in 2021.
 It consists of a series of six boxes of decreasing size which stack one on top of another.
 For storage purposes they stack on inside the other like Russian dolls!
-Each side is decorated with a reference to a piece from the Gawthorpe Textiles Collection or to some other floral aspect.
+Each side is decorated with a reference to a piece from the Gawthorpe Textiles Collection or to some other floral influence.
 The flowers in the vases are all made using recycled plastics and the vases are plastic bottles.
-I am currently making a rather beautiful blue parrot which will perch on the top of the tower!
+A rather beautiful blue parrot perches on the top of the tower!

 Flower Power Tower in progress by Nikki Parmenter